 TWinUI — or Tablet Windows User Interface — is included in Windows 8 and newer.
 It’s not a program on its own, but rather a system library that is part of the Windows Shell.
 It handles file and link opening on behalf of other programs.

 The name TWinUI is also often misunderstood to literally mean “Twin UI”, referring to the duality of the modern and the classic Windows desktop living side by side.
-Although Windows has not properly named nor documented a name for this library, it’s pretty safe to assume from function names found in the twinui.dll library that it refers to Tablet Windows UI.
+Although Windows hasn’t properly named nor documented a name for this library, it’s pretty safe to assume from function names found in the twinui.dll library that it refers to Tablet Windows UI.
 It could possibly be Touch Windows UI, but there are a lot more functions throughout Windows containing references to TWINUI that name things “Tablet” rather than “Touch”.
 It looks like Microsoft forgot to set a friendly name for their new application launcher system, which means it inherited the TWINUI name from the parent library.
-Microsoft apparently never got around to updating the name or didn’t think users would ever actually see it anywhere in Windows.
+Microsoft apparently never got around to updating the name or didn’t think users would ever see it anywhere in Windows.

-Keep in mind that Microsoft weren’t entirely sure what they were going to call “the new Windows experience” in Windows 8 themselves up until weeks before the release.
+Keep in mind that Microsoft wasn’t entirely sure what they were going to call “the new Windows experience” in Windows 8 themselves until weeks before the release.
 They named the new desktop shell “Metro” just before launch and were forced to change it intermittently to “Modern Windows” because of a trademark dispute.
 For Windows 10, what was once the new Windows experience is simply called the Windows Shell presented in either desktop or immersive (tablet) mode.